 We draw attention to Note 1 to the financial statements, which provides relevant information on the status of operations of the Company.
-As discussed therein, the Company reported a substantial deficit of P53.7 million and P59.4 million as at December 31, 2022 and 2021, respectively.
-This condition, along with the other matters set forth in Note 1, indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+As discussed therein, the Company reported a substantial deficit of P54,906,132 and P53,731,125 as at December 31, 2023 and 2022, respectively.
+In addition, there had been a decline in the Company's construction projects, which resulted to a 79% and 17% decrease in revenues in 2023 and 2022 as compared to that of 2022 and 2021, respectively.
+These conditions, along with the other matters set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is still underway.
 In addition, the same related parties have expressed their commitment to provide continuing financial support to the Company until such time that the Company is able to improve its financial condition.
 In connection with our audits, we have performed audit procedures to evaluate management's plans and actions as to likelihood of improving the situation and as to feasibility under the circumstances.
 Accordingly, the accompanying financial statements have been prepared assuming that the Company will continue as a going concern entity which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
 Our opinion is not modified in respect of this matter.

-Key Audit Matters
+Key Audit Matter

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition, we have determined the matters described below to be the key audit matters to be communicated in our report.
+These matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

-(a) Recognition of Revenues and Cost of Construction Contracts
+Recognition of Revenues and Cost of Construction Contracts